segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/apple/migration.md

 ```
 ## 2. Upgrade your Destinations

-If your app uses Segment to route data to Destinations via Segment-cloud (i.e. Cloud-mode destinations), you can skip this step.
-Analytics-Swift treats Device-mode Destinations as [plugins](/docs/connections/sources/catalog/libraries/mobile/swift/plugin-architecture), and simplifies the process in integrating them into your app.
-Analytics-Swift supports these [Device-Mode Destinations](/docs/connections/sources/catalog/libraries/mobile/swift/destination-plugins) with more to come.
+If your app uses Segment to route data to Destinations through Segment-cloud (for example, Cloud-mode destinations), you can skip this step.
+Analytics-Swift treats Device-mode Destinations as [plugins](/docs/connections/sources/catalog/libraries/mobile/swift/plugin-architecture), and simplifies the process of integrating them into your app.
+Analytics-Swift supports these [Device-Mode Destinations](/docs/connections/sources/catalog/libraries/mobile/swift/destination-plugins).

 ### 2.a) Include Plugin via SPM